The Inner Ecology of Leadership

 What is shadow work?

-Shadow work is the practice of bringing awareness and compassion to the parts of ourselves and our systems that we’ve pushed away.
-When we integrate these parts, we unlock the energy and creativity they hold.
+Shadow work is the practice of bringing awareness and compassion to the parts of ourselves and our world that we’ve pushed away.
+When we integrate these parts, we unlock the energy and creativity they hold, and can create change from a more compassionate and dynamic place.

 Do I need prior experience?

-No. The course is accessible for leaders at all levels of experience with personal growth or relational practice.
+No. The course is accessible for leaders and changemakers at all levels of experience with personal growth or relational practice.

 Will sessions be recorded?